What is a Nervous breakdown?

 - Inflammatory conditions

 These conditions can be equally responsible for the signs to develop over time for other mental conditions.
 When these conditions get extreme, they include symptoms like hallucinations, delusion, lack of insight, and paranoia.
-However, it is important to treat any such mental condition that can cause a problem in the functioning of a human mind.
+However, it is important to treat any such mental condition that can cause a problem in the functioning of the human mind.